-- Codebook The codebook lists all variables and their corresponding labels plus the basic frequencies by waves in concordance with the datasets in the Scientific Use File. - Competence tests Information about competence testing is provided in various documentations, including general overviews and wave-specific descriptions; also, for each domain there is usually a brief description of the construct with sample items, a description of the data, and of the psychometric properties of the test. - Field reports The field reports document the overall data-collection process conducted by the survey institute.
-This information about survey preparation, interviewer deployment, respondent tracking, initial contacts, incentives, and sample realization is available in German only. - Interviewer manuals The interviewer manuals are a collection of instructions for the interviewers.
-In particular, they exemplify the interview process as well as the content of each of the questionnaire modules.
+- Codebook The codebook lists all variables and their corresponding labels plus the basic frequencies by waves in concordance with the datasets in the Scientific Use File. - Competence Tests Information about competence testing is provided in various documentations, including general overviews and wave-specific descriptions.
+Usually, for each domain there is a brief description of the construct with sample items as well as a description of the data and of the psychometric properties of the test. - Field Reports The field reports document the overall data-collection process conducted by the survey institute.
+This information about survey preparation, interviewer deployment, respondent tracking, initial contacts, incentives, and sample realization is available in German only. - Interviewer Manuals The interviewer manuals are a collection of instructions for the interviewers.
+In particular, they exemplify the interview process and the content of each of the questionnaire modules.
 They are available in German only (not for Starting Cohort 1). - NEPS Survey Papers Finally, there is a series of NEPS Survey Papers that address several topics of more general interest.
-These papers are listed for download on our website at: - → www.neps-data.de > Data Center > Publications > NEPS Survey Papers
+These papers are listed for download from the LIfBi website at: - \rightarrow www.neps-data.de>Data Center>Publications>NEPS Survey Papers